pgbarletta/locuaz/docs/source/tutorialtleap.rst

-And as always, the protocol will create the working directory folder and inside of it, a folder for each *iteration*:
+And as always, the protocol will create the working directory folder and inside of it, a folder for each *branch*:

 .. figure:: ./resources/tleap_workdir.png
-        :alt: directory structure of an iteration folder
+        :alt: directory structure of a branch folder

-        Figure 2: the look of any *iteration* folder after it has been finished. *Tleap* related files are highlighted.
+        Figure 2: the look of any *branch* folder after it has been finished. *Tleap* related files are highlighted.